 He received a dual bachelor’s degree in political science and philosophy, with honors, from Butler University in 2004.
 Since receiving his undergraduate degree, he has worked as a paralegal and legal assistant with the U.S. Attorney’s Office in Indianapolis.

-In 2011, Justin expects to graduate with a master’s degree in public affairs from IUPUI.
-He looks forward to continued participation with not-for-profit organizations, and to attend law school in the future.
+In 2011, Justin graduated with a Master’s degree in Public Affairs from IUPUI.
+He looks forward to continued participation with not-for-profit organizations, and plans to attend law school in the future.
 Justin and his wife, Maya, live in Zionsville.

 Kyle Lloyd has been an IPAS Commission member since 2010 and currently provides Peer Support services to Veterans through Mental Health Intensive Case Management Team efforts at VA Northern Indiana Healthcare System since mid-summer of 2007.